kubernetes/kubernetes/cluster/addons/addon-manager/README.md

 have this label but without `addonmanager.kubernetes.io/mode=EnsureExists` will be treated as "reconcile class addons" for now.
 - Resources under `$ADDON_PATH` need to have either one of these two labels.
-Otherwise it will be omitted.
+Otherwise, it will be omitted.

 #### Images